The Rogue Leveling Guide for the Mists of Pandaria

 - Second comes the individual stats such as +hit and +critical.
 Often you’ll find these in greater amounts on items with higher numbers of stamina or other single stats – Whether this makes them worthwhile to equip or not is up to you.

 - At level 70 do enough Battleground PvP to get your level 70 epic arena gear from the arena legacy vendors.
-It doesn’t take a lot of honor points to get this stuff.
-This will keep you well geared for anything until level 77.
+It doesn’t take a lot of honor points to get this stuff (about 2k total.)
+This will keep you well geared for anything until level 77, even if you don’t do any more PvP.

 - At level 77 start grabbing Cataclysm green gear.
 The damage and stats are way better than anything else you be able to easily get.
 Put away your heirlooms, too.
 Send your level 80 heirlooms to your alts, you won’t use them anymore.
 Keep the 85 stuff (eg: Cloak and Helm and any others from your guild vendor.)